Grosse Ile Township, Michigan: Founding and early times

-The Potawatomi occupied areas of the island, which they called Kitcheminishen, and areas in this region for a long period prior to European encounter.
+The Potawatomi occupied areas of the island, which they called Kitcheminishen, for a long period prior to European encounter.
 They were one of the tribes in the Council of Three Fires.

 The flags of three nations—France, England, and the United States—have flown over Detroit and Grosse Ile since the first French explorers visited the island during the late 17th century.
 The early French explorers named the island as la grosse île—the "big island" in French.
 Father Louis Hennepin, a Catholic priest and missionary, accompanied fellow French explorer René-Robert Cavelier, Sieur de La Salle in 1679 on the ship Le Griffon in exploring the Great Lakes.
 The Sacred Heart Roman Catholic Church on Grosse Ile says that Father Hennepin came ashore and said mass at a location on the east shore of the island near the present site of St. Anne's Chapel.
 No record exists of this event, but Father Hennepin wrote in his journals about the fruit orchards and wild animals on Grosse Ile, showing he was here.
 The north end of Grosse Ile is named Hennepin Point in his honor.

 French explorer Antoine de la Mothe Cadillac and his convoy of 25 canoes sailed down the Detroit River and camped on the shore of Grosse Ile during the evening of July 23, 1701.
 On the morning of July 24, Cadillac returned upriver and landed ashore, where he claimed French possession of the territory under the authority of King Louis XIV.
 This site is in present-day Detroit, near the present intersection of West Jefferson and Shelby streets.

 Grosse Ile maintained its own name and identity as a community through the 18th century.
 The British established control of the island and present-day Michigan in 1763 after their victory in the French and Indian War.
 They anglicized the spelling to "Grosse Isle".

 Although the Potawatomi, like most Native Americans, did not have the same sense of property ownership as did Europeans and Americans, they considered the island to be part of their ancestral lands.
 On July 6, 1776, they deeded the island to brothers Alexander and William Macomb, brothers from Albany who had become leading fur traders and merchants in Detroit, partly from selling supplies to the British at Fort Detroit and the local Indian Department.
 They are considered to be the founders of the European-American community on the island.